anydotcrypto/metatransactions/README.md

 const minimalTx = await proxyAccount.createProxyContract();
 ```

 The former lets you check if the proxy contract is already deployed.
 The latter prepares a meta-transaction that can be packed into an Ethereum Transaction to deploy the proxy contract.
-Note the `MinimalTx` only contains the fields `to,data,value`.
+Note the `MinimalTx` only contains the fields `to, data`.

 ## Authorising a meta-transaction.